archie-judd/telescope-words.nvim/README.md

 						["<CR>"] = word_actions.replace_word_under_cursor,
 					},
 				},
-				-- Default pointers are 'antonyms' (!), 'similar to' (&) and 'also see' (^) -
-				-- see Pointer Symbols below.
+				-- Default pointers define the lexical relations listed under each definition, -- see Pointer Symbols below.
+Default is as below ("antonyms", "similat to" and -- "also see").
 				pointer_symbols = { "!", "&", "^" },
-				-- Number of characters required before results are returned (to avoid returning -- the whole dictionary these is a lower limit of 2. char_search_threshold = 3,
+				-- Number of characters required before results are returned (to avoid returning -- the whole dictionary these is a lower limit of 2.
+Default is three. char_search_threshold = 3,
 				-- Choose the layout strategy.
 				layout_strategy = "horizontal",